Adoption Lawyers in Alabama

 The last common type of adoption is foster care adoption.
 Most foster children in Alabama are eventually reunited with their biological family.
 However, roughly 20 percent of children in foster care become eligible for adoption in Alabama.
 Foster care adoptions are handled through the Alabama Department of Human Resources (DHR).
 You will need to fill out an applications to Foster and Adopt.
 You will then be contacted by DHR and go through their screening process.
 This process includes Trauma-Informed Pre-Service meetings and a home study to see what kind of environment you can offer a child.
 After a child has been placed in your home successfully for at least three months, you can move forward in the adoption process to ask the court to finalize your adoption in Alabama.
 Let our adoption attorneys in Alabama help you and your family with the process today.

 If an adoption is agreed to by everyone, including biological parents, then you can usually do so fairly easily.
 Sometimes step-parents adopt when the biological father consents.
-This step-parent adoption is not as complex and we are currently charging a low flat attorney fee of $900 plus filing fees and other costs.
+This step-parent adoption is not as complex and our adoption lawyers in Alabama are currently charging a low flat attorney fee of $1200 plus filing fees and other costs.
 In step parent adoptions there is a filing fee, that varies depending on the county you are filing in.
 There are also fees for home inspections and other such costs that are in addition to our attorney fees.
 The child will have to reside at the prospective parents home for a while and before being placed there, there is usually a home inspection of some kind ordered by the court.
 In step parent adoptions, the process is streamlined since the child has usually been living with the prospective parents already and the biological parents are consenting.